π‘οΈ Azure Diagnostic Setting exists for Subscription Activity Logsπ’βͺ

 Rationaleβ

 A diagnostic setting controls how a diagnostic log is exported.
 By default, logs are retained only for 90 days.
-Diagnostic settings should be defined so that logs can be exported and stored for a longer duration in order to analyze security activities within an Azure subscription.
+Diagnostic settings should be defined so that logs can be exported and stored for a longer duration to analyze security activities within an Azure subscription.

 Auditβ